Updated: Oct 8

-PIANO PRACTISING: HOW TO PRACTISE MORE EFFICIENTLY
+PIANO PRACTICE: HOW TO DEVELOP A MORE EFFICIENTLY PRACTISING TIME

 An exemplary student: Mark Yeo performance of Haydn Bozner Sonata at WKMT Music Festival 18.11.2017 London - Fitzrovia